This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 The additions and/changes are saved to the default project.

-The Select Project screen appears ONLY when you click on the Projects links from where you can associate the additions and/changes to a project for approval.
+The Select Project screen appears ONLY when you click the Projects links from where you can associate the additions and/changes to a project for approval.

 Enable Disable